CRTejaswi/resources/Languages/PowerShell/README.md

         $_ | select Name,Size,@{name='TS'; expression={$_.timestamp -as [timespan]}}
     }
     ```

+- Modify JSON content <br>
+    To modify is to create a new file.
+To modify, access each entry using `forEach`, modify it, then save as new file. <br>
+    - [x] Your JSON file has student marks for an exam.
+Initially, you had filled it with test entries, but now, marks have been appended even for these test entries.
+Default marks of test entries to Null, so it doesn't skew calculations for entire class. <br>
+    ```powershell
+    $json = cat test.json | convertfrom-json
+    $json.update | forEach {
+        if ($_.Name -eq 'test'){
+            $_.Marks = $Null
+        }
+    } |
+    convertto-json -depth |
+    ```
+    - [ ] Modify JSON: Example where good forEach logic is used.

 - [ ] Use a simple REST API & operate on its headers to make a table.